devamdoshi212/weather-app/README.md

 - Fetch and display real-time weather data for cities.
 - Implement data visualization for temperature trends using charts.
 - Ensure responsiveness and mobile-friendliness.
+- Implement a feature to add favorite cities for quick access.

 ## Requirements